sehn00/sehn00/README.md

 ## 👨‍💻 About Me

-My name is **Sehyeon Choi**, an undergraduate student in the Department of Electrical and Electronics Engineering at **Chung-Ang University**.
+Hi, I'm **Sehyeon Choi**, an undergraduate student in the Department of Electrical and Electronics Engineering at **Chung-Ang University**.
-I’m passionate about **embedded systems** and recently diving deep into the world of AI and edge intelligence.
+I'm passionate about embedded software development and have an interest in semiconductor technologies.

-## 🌱 Currently Learning
+## 📝 Currently Learning
-- ⚡ C / C++ for embedded systems
+- ⚡ C / C++ for Embedded Systems
-- 🐧 Linux basics & BSP fundamentals
+- 🐧 Linux & BSP Fundamentals
+- 💡 IC Design & Semiconductor Fabrication